 - Literal pattern.
 The RM/COBOL compiler automatically compiles the pattern specified as literal-2 during source program compilation.
-Errors in the pattern, if any, are reported in the compilation listing, including an indication of where in the pattern the problem occurred. - Alphanumeric data item pattern.
+Errors in the pattern, if any, are reported in the compilation listing, including an indication of where in the pattern the problem occurred.
+All spaces included in the literal pattern value are considered significant. - Alphanumeric data item pattern.
 The RM/COBOL compiler generates code to compile at runtime a pattern specified as identifier-2, where identifier-2 refers to an alphanumeric data item that contains the pattern.
-If the data item contains leading or trailing spaces that are not part of the pattern value, reference modification must be used to exclude the spaces.
+If the data item contains leading spaces that are not part of the pattern value, reference modification must be used to exclude the spaces.
+Trailing spaces in the pattern are stripped by default unless the RUN-ATTR configuration record specifies STRIP-LIKE-PATTERN-TRAILING-SPACES=NO. (Tailing spaces that should be matched can be specified in a pattern by using a space followed by a quantifier operator even when trailing space stripping is in effect.)
 If the pattern contains an error, the LIKE condition will return a false (non-matching) result without any indication that an error occurred.
 The pattern will be re-compiled each time the condition is executed, regardless of whether the pattern value has changed. - Pointer data item pattern.
 If a pattern must be variable at runtime, but is used multiple times for a given pattern value, compiling the pattern once and specifying a pointer to the compiled result can enhance performance.
-In this case, the data item referenced by identifier-2 must be a pointer data item, the value of which has been previously set by using the subprogram library routine, C\$CompilePattern, as described in Appendix F, Subprogram Library, of the RM/COBOL User's Guide.
-When called, this routine indicates if the pattern contains an error and also provides an easy method of stripping trailing spaces in the pattern value.
+In this case, the data item referenced by identifier-2 must be a pointer data item, the value of which has been previously set by using the subprogram library routine, C\$CompilePattern, as described in Appendix F: Subprogram Library of the RM/COBOL User's Guide.
+When called, this routine indicates whether the pattern contains an error and provides an easy method of stripping trailing spaces in the pattern value.
 Therefore, this method is preferable to using an alphanumeric data item directly in the LIKE condition regardless of performance issues.
-The LIKE condition returns a false (nonmatching) result if the pattern is specified as a null valued pointer or if the pointer does not point to a compiled pattern.
+The LIKE condition returns a false (non-matching) result if the pattern is specified as a null valued pointer or if the pointer does not point to a compiled pattern.

 A pattern is specified by a regular expression.
 A regular expression is a string that uses expressions similar to arithmetic expressions to specify the rules for matching.
 Various operators are used to combine smaller expressions.
-The formal grammar for regular expressions is given on page 5-36.
+The formal grammar for regular expressions is given on page 208.
 The regular expressions used in the LIKE condition are the same as those specified for XML (eXtensible Markup Language) schema.
 A regular expression is composed as follows:

 1. Any character other than the special characters specified in item 2 are ordinary characters.
 An ordinary character is a one-character regular expression that matches itself.
 For example, "A" matches the string "A" and "3" matches the string "3".
 Characters may be specified using XML character references as "&#d;", where d is one or more decimal digits that provide the decimal representation of the Unicode code-point for the character, or as "&#xh;", where h is one or more hexadecimal digits that provide the hexadecimal representation of the Unicode code-point for the character.
-Also, the recognized XML entity references are illustrated in Table 5-4.
+Also, the recognized XML entity references are illustrated in Table 20.

-Table 5-4: XML Entity References
+Table 20: XML Entity References

 Entity Reference Character

 & &

 ' •

 < <

 >

-" н
+" "